Home/Insights/AI Implementation

-Nearly every mid-market company we speak with is doing something with AI.
+Nearly every service-intensive company we speak with is doing something with AI.
 They have run a pilot.
 They have tested a chatbot.
 Someone in marketing is using an LLM to draft content.
 Someone in finance is exploring automated forecasting.
 The activity is real, and the enthusiasm is genuine.
 But activity is not transformation.
 Most of these companies are experimenting with AI, and experimentation, left unchecked, becomes a permanent state that produces no compounding returns.

 What Counts as AI Experimentation?